-I have had help in this adventure.
-My lovely daughter, Anna, now grown, working toward her master’s degree and an artist in her own right, is my faithful, hard-working model.
+I have help in this adventure.
+My lovely daughter, Anna, an artist in her own right, is my faithful, hard-working model.
 Her modeling has found her braving summer’s heat as well as sub-zero temperatures standing calf deep in snow to model a spring shawl – the only telltale sign of the chill being the pink in her cheeks.
 Besides my undying gratitude, she frequently finds herself the recipient of my prototypes.

 I have also had the pleasure of receiving yarn support from Cascade Yarns, Dream In Color, Malabrigo and Knit Picks and can’t thank them enough for both their support and their lovely yarns.
 Please take a look at their offerings – it is like “Yarnvana”.